Royal charter: United Kingdom

 In January 2007, the UK Trade Marks Registry refused to grant protection to the American Chartered Financial Analyst trademark, as the word "chartered" in the UK is associated with royal charters, thus its use would be misleading.
 "Charter" and "chartered" continue to be "sensitive words" in company names, requiring evidence of a royal charter or (for "chartered") permission from a professional body operating under royal charter.
 The use of "chartered" in a collective trade mark similarly requires the association applying for the mark to have a royal charter as otherwise "the mark would mislead the public into believing that the association and its members have chartered status".

 Unlike other royal charters, a charter to raise a district to borough status is issued using statutory powers under the Local Government Act 1972 rather than by the royal prerogative.

 The company registration number of a corporation with a royal charter is prefixed by "RC" for companies registered in England and Wales, "SR" for companies registered in Scotland, and "NR" for companies registered in Northern Ireland.
-However, many chartered corporations from outside England have an RC prefix from when this was used universally.
+However, many chartered corporations from outside England and Wales have an RC prefix from when this was used universally, including chartered universities such as the University of Dundee and the University of Ulster.

-The BBC operates under a royal charter which lasts for a period of ten years, after which it is renewed.
+The BBC operates under a royal charter which, unusually, is reviewed and renewed every ten years.
+In 2026, the British government announced that they intended to grant the BBC a permanent charter in order to protect it from political interference.